tellor-io/TellorDocumentation/docs/UserWalk.md

 Tellor is deployed in mainnet and Rinkeby testnet.
 You can get TRB through several decentralized exchanges.
 For Rinkeby testnet tokens contact us at info@tellor.io.

-As a user you will need two actions: 1) incentivize miners to add your data on-chain using "addTip" function 2) read data using the read function in the [UserSetup](./UserSetup.md).
+Using Tellor requires two actions: 1) incentivize miners to add your data on-chain using "addTip" function 2) read data using the read function in the [UserSetup](./UserSetup.md).

 To view the queue and tip and add tip to a data request go to TellorData at [http://prices.tellorscan.com/](http://prices.tellorscan.com/).

-Alternatively, addTip can also be called directly from Tellor.
+Alternatively, "addTip" can also be called directly from Tellor.
 Mainnet Address- [0x0ba45a8b5d5575935b8158a88c631e9f9c95a2e5](https://etherscan.io/address/0x0ba45a8b5d5575935b8158a88c631e9f9c95a2e5)

 Rinkeby Address- [0xFe41Cb708CD98C5B20423433309E55b53F79134a](https://rinkeby.etherscan.io/address/0xFe41Cb708CD98C5B20423433309E55b53F79134a)